Financial Literacy Basics

 5. The difference is either a refund (withholding was higher than owed) or a balance due (withholding was lower than owed)

-A refund is not a windfall — it is a return of money you over-paid throughout the year.
-A balance due is not a penalty — it is a top-up because withholding was lower than the year's actual tax bill.
+A refund isn't a windfall — it's a return of money you over-paid throughout the year.
+A balance due isn't a penalty — it's a top-up because withholding was lower than the year's actual tax bill.
 The W-2 is what makes this reconciliation possible.

 For broader context on what the federal tax dollars in Box 2 actually fund, see our piece on what taxes are used for.